nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 optional object used to specify an `offset`, `count`, and `sessionId` to help you paginate through the results.
 The callback has a signature `function(err, broadcasts, totalCount)`.
 The `broadcasts` returned from the callback is an array of `Broadcast` instances.
-The `totalCount` returned from the callback is the total number of broadcasts your API Key has generated.
+The `totalCount` returned from the callback is the total number of broadcasts your App ID has generated.

 ```javascript
 opentok.listBroadcasts({ offset: 100, count: 50 }, function (